slsa-framework/slsa/docs/spec/v1.0/about.md

 **Software producers**, such as an open source project, a software vendor, or a team writing first-party code for use within the same company.
-SLSA gives you protection against tampering along the supply chain to your consumers, thereby reducing insider risk and increasing confidence that the software you produce reaches your consumers as you intended.
+SLSA gives you protection against tampering along the supply chain to your consumers, both reducing insider risk and increasing confidence that the software you produce reaches your consumers as you intended.